nushio3/citation-resolve/README.md

 TODO: suppport text-based CSL local database instead of SQL (easier to handle with repositories.)

+This program requrires command-line tool `xsltproc` to parse XML (to resolve ISBN only).

 cf. http://crosscite.org/cn/ for citation resolve mechanism.